 There are four steps from street level to the doorway.
 There is a wheelchair lift at the entrance which is operable by reception staff.
 Please use the buzzer to the right of the entrance steps.

 If you would like a wheelchair space at an event, please contact us in advance so that we can ensure it is reserved for you, and arrive at least twenty minutes before the start of the event.

 For our public events that operate on a first-come first-served basis, we have a limited number of bookable seats for people with impaired mobility who would be unable to queue.
 Please contact us to book in advance so that we can ensure a seat is available, and arrive at least twenty minutes before the start of the event.

 There are a limited number of parking spaces immediately outside the front door which may be booked in advance by visitors with a Blue Badge disabled parking permit.

 The main lecture hall has a hearing induction loop which can be accessed by switching hearing aids to the 'T' position.
 Sitting towards the side of the room ensures the best performance.
 For some evening events we also arrange an overflow room, which usually has either a hearing induction loop or an IR loop with headsets.

-There is a disabled toilet on the ground floor behind the reception area.
+There are accessible toilets on the ground floor behind the reception area and in the basement.

 Recording and photography